 What’s the Background?

 Antibiotics have been used to treat and prevent disease or improve performance (promote growth) in animals for more than 50 years.
 FDA has a strict approval process for antibiotics that considers not only their safety and efficacy in animals but their potential to affect public health and the environment.
-Two concerns have been raised related to antibiotic use in livestock production: residues in meat and antibiotic resistance.
+Two concerns have been raised related to antibiotics use in livestock production: residues in meat and antibiotic resistance.
 With regard to the first, there are no harmful antibiotic residues in meat.
 When antibiotics are used, farmers follow withdrawal periods set by FDA before marketing their animals, and USDA tests for residues to confirm that meat is free of any harmful level of antibiotics…For more click here.

 Why Does It Matter to Our Producers?